Aaron Judge Player Props: Yankees vs. Dodgers

-On Saturday, Aaron Judge (.743 slugging percentage in past 10 games, including five home runs) and the New York Yankees play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
-First pitch is at 7:15 PM ET.
+Aaron Judge -- with a slugging percentage of .765 in his past 10 games, including five home runs -- will be in action for the New York Yankees against the Los Angeles Dodgers, with Bobby Miller on the hill, on June 4 at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+He hit a home run while going 1-for-3 in his most recent game against the Dodgers.

 Aaron Judge Game Info & Props vs. the Dodgers